4 Ways You Might Be Unknowingly Inviting Mosquitoes to Your Property

 1. Leaving standing water on your property will attract mosquitoes.

 Standing water invites mosquitoes to your property because they use it to breed.
 It doesn’t even need to be a lot of water for them to start breeding.
 They can use leftover water in buckets or even water trapped in upside-down trash can lids.
 It's important to remove any stagnant water to limit the number of places they can use to breed on your property.
-To do this, add a bubbler to water features like ponds, regularly refresh the water in your bird baths and pet water bowls, and empty out anything that holds water such as kiddie pools and buckets.
+To do this, add a bubbler to water features like ponds, regularly refresh the water in your bird baths and pet water bowls, and empty out anything that holds water, such as kiddie pools and buckets.
 If you do these things, mosquitoes will look elsewhere for other breeding spots.

 2. Failing to keep your shrubs trimmed will attract mosquitoes.